jaxwong/node-project-management/nextdebug.md

     - `git commit -m "remove submodule ref completely`
     - `git push`
     - then create the next app in your root folder(with `--no-git`) and add again
+3. Change CJS to ESM for future-proofing
+    - ref to above setup
+    - change all cjs commands to be esm-friendly